stuntrally/stuntrally3/docs/Features.md

 - Console tab, listing track errors, warnings and very simple hints for quality when saving
 - _Old:_ docs page and video tutorials available [here](Editor.md)
 - No undo - using quick save and quick load

+## Tools

+Game and editor both have few different tools for in command line.
+These tools can check tracks, warnings, challenges, convert track ghost etc.
+For details, start game or editor in console,
+with command line argument `?` or `help` to get their text info.
+Or see under Args::Help() in sources for [game](../src/game/SceneInit.cpp) and [editor](../src/editor/SceneInit.cpp).

 ## Vehicle editing 🚗